aphilippopoulos248/JurassicWorldWebsite/README.md

 # Art and Animation

 The models were all downloaded from Sketchfab.
 Animations were included too, but I had to use Blender to modify some of the animations to fit them with the sounds.
+I also downlaoded a 3D model of the Jurassic World logo for the opening scene.

 # Sound effects